pytorch/pytorch/docs/source/sparse.rst

     tensor([[0., 3.],
             [3., 0.]])

-It is possible, that the resulting Tensor is better represented as a sparse Tensor and more so that it could be done efficiently.
-However, we don't know ahead of time whether the dense Tensor is sufficiently sparse.
+It is possible that the resulting Tensor is better represented as a sparse Tensor.
+However, we don't know ahead of time whether the dense Tensor is sufficiently sparse in value.
 We are working on an API to control the result layout and recognize it is an important feature to plan a more optimal path of execution for any given model.

 .. _sparse-coo-docs: